-13. Each exhibit must be accompanied by a "4-H Engineer's Journal." the engineers journal should be typed.
-It can either be included electronically on the USB drive or printed and placed in the manila envelope.
+- d.
+Instructions to run any part of the exhibit on the USB (there should be at least three (3) items in your manila envelope: USB drive, graphic, and instructions). - 13.
+Each exhibit must be accompanied by a "4-H Engineer's Journal." the engineers journal should be typed.
+It can either be included electronically on the USB drive or printed and placed in the manila envelope. - a.

-- a.
 The "4-H Engineer's Journal" should start with a dated entry describing what the exhibitor is trying to accomplish/build. - b.
 The "4-H Engineer's Journal" should conclude with a dated entry describing what the exhibitor achieved in creating (the start and end many times will be different.
 The judges are interested in the journey). - c.
 Additional entries in the "4-H Engineer's Journal" should be made as progress describing successes and failures; as well as the steps done and any sources of information including links used. - d.
 Pictures can also be included in the "4-H Engineer's Journal" but should not be more than 50% of the entries. - e.
 The "4-H Engineer's Journal" should contain at least one (1) graphic. - f.
 The "4-H Engineer's Journal" must be at least three (3) pages in length. - g.
-An example of a "4-H Engineer's Journal" can be found at www.KansasSTEM.com. - h.
-The "4-H Engineer's Journal" will comprise 50% of the overall exhibit score.
-Failure to include a "4-H Engineer's Journal" will result in the exhibit being disqualified.

-14. If the exhibit is a program, application, app, website, or requires any coding, the source code must be included on the USB drive.
-Failure to include a copy of the "source code" may result in up to one ribbon place deduction.
+An example of a "4-H Engineer's Journal" can be found at www.computers.engtech4ks.com. - h.
+The "4-H Engineer's Journal" will comprise 25% of the overall exhibit score.
+Failure to include a "4-H Engineer's Journal" will result in the exhibit being disqualified. - 14.
+If the exhibit is a program, application, app, website, or requires any coding, the source code must be included on the USB drive.
+Failure to include a copy of the "source code" may result in up to one ribbon place deduction. - 15.
+Flow diagrams or decision trees showing the logical flow of the code must be included on the USB drive for all coded exhibits.
+PowerPoint presentations, for example, would not require a decision tree or flow diagram.